lorenzorossiunicam/BlindedCC/executables/eclipse_plugin/README.md

 How-To

 This is the version of consistency checking tool integrated within the Eclipse BPMN modeling environment.
-It allows to check consistency guidelines in a multi-layer BPMN Collaboration.
+It allows to check consistency guidelines in a hierarchical BPMN Collaboration.

 Before installing the pliging, be sure to install the bpmn2 modeler plugin from https://www.eclipse.org/bpmn2-modeler/